 Landlord Considerations

 You also need to consider the landlord specifically.
-Knowing what kind of person you’ll be working with is really important.
+Knowing what kind of person you’ll be working with is important.
 In a lot of cases, you won’t have to deal with the landlord at all.
-There are some landlords who are more involved with their properties, though, so this is important to consider in your coffee shop lease signing.
+Some landlords are more involved with their properties, though, so this is important to consider in your coffee shop lease signing.

 The What-Ifs